pranavan15/ManagingDatabaseTransactions/README.md

 DATABASE_MAX_POOL_SIZE = 5
 DATABASE_NAME = bankDB
 ```
-First you need to replace `localhost`, `3306`, `username`, `password`, `5` with the respective MySQL database connection properties in the `ballerina.conf` file.
+First you have to replace `localhost`, `3306`, `username`, `password`, `5` with the respective MySQL database connection properties you need in the `ballerina.conf` file.
 You can keep the DATABASE_NAME as it is if you don't want to change the name explicitly.

-# --------------- TODO ---------------
+# Implementing the Banking Application

+1.

-## Response You'll Get
+### Response You'll Get

 ```
 2018-02-16 07:16:33,259 INFO  [BankingApplication] - ------------------------------- DB Initialization -------------------------------